 Digital Media Accessibility

 It is critical to Lewis & Clark’s branding efforts that your content be accessible to all.
 Please help us create digital spaces that are welcoming by following these guidelines!
-If you see anywhere we could be doing a better job making our content accessible, please reach out to Digital Media Manager Devan Freeman.
+If you see anywhere we could be doing a better job making our content accessible, please reach out to Marketing Manager Devan Freeman.

 - Always add a caption to your image so screen readers—assistive technology primarily used by people with vision impairments—can pick it up as alternative text and convert it into speech or Braille.